remix-run/remix/docs/tutorials/blog.md

 We're going to make a new route to render at the "/posts" URL.
 Before we do that, let's link to it.

-There's a bit going on in the file, find into the `Layout` component and right after the link to "Home", add a new link to "/posts"
+There's a bit going on in the file `app/root.tsx`.
+Find the `Layout` component, and right after the link to "Home", add a new link to "/posts"

 💿 Add a link to posts in `app/root.tsx`